-Are you thinking of buying or selling in 2017?
+Are you thinking of buying or selling your home?
 Top real estate broker in Chicago, Charese David, shares her expertise on preparing for the real estate market.
 Now is the prime time to start the planning process as the first quarter of the year is typically the best time to buy or sell in Chicago.
-This includes the spring real estate market, which starts around the Super Bowl (February 5, 2017) and usually winds down in June.
+This includes the spring real estate market, which starts around the Super Bowl and usually winds down in June.

 Q: Any general advice for people considering buying or selling this year?

 A: Take your time.
 This is a big decision and not something you want to rush into.
 Get organized, do your prep work before you start the process.
 If you are buying, meet with a mortgage broker to provide insight on interest rates.
 I can recommend a few very good mortgage brokers, if you’re looking for one.

 Interview real estate brokers.
 Check out broker reviews as this will provide good insight.
 Zillow and Yelp reviews are great to browse, along with references from past clients.
 Research their credentials to determine if they are a good fit for your home buying or selling goals.
 This real estate professional should have a wide range of knowledge about the Chicago market.
 They will help you understand the nuances of the property values.

 If you are buying, your real estate broker can share information about the history of the area, zoning restrictions (for fixer upers), local commerce and community events and media.
 They can tell you if an area is sleepy community or one that has a more social atmosphere.
 And even if you have your neighborhoods narrowed down, your broker may offer suggestions in alternate neighborhoods where you can get more bang for your buck and possibly a bigger return when you go to sell years down the road.